h8d13/Garbware-Hackintosh/README.md

 Also the method is to curl https://wiki.t2linux.org/tools/firmware.sh

+And make sure to have `sudo dnf install dmg2img`

 Then `./firmware.sh` where the script was downloaded and pick is actually nbr `3`.
 A bit confusing.

 Then I picked option 5 for OS version ``and it downloads the system and extracts the Wifi/Bluetooth support to our new full disk install.